edeustace/script-runner/README.md

 ### Changelog
+0.0.6 - add your own logger if you want
 0.0.5 - only set env if there are scripts to run
 0.0.4 - fixed dependency on logging
 0.0.3 - Added logging